anonfolders/adperf/README.md

 5. Set `data_path = Path('../../trajectron_input')` (line 6 in [experiment_helper.py](adperf/experiments/nuScenes/experiment_helper.py)) to the absolute path of [trajectron_input/](adperf/trajectron_input/)
 6. Copy the contents of [adperf/experiments/nuScenes](adperf/experiments/nuScenes) to `Trajectron_plus_plus/experiments/nuScenes/`
 7. Open `Trajectron_plus_plus/experiments/nuScenes/run_experiment_perturb_adperf.ipynb` and `Run all`.
 The ADE & FDE is shown at the bottom.
-In case of deviation, it can shows as 0 or nan.
+In case of no deviation, it can shows as 0 or nan.